 IPX6 – Protects from powerful water jets.
 So if you modified your super soaker with an air compressor and an aftermarket tip, your stuff is still safe.

-IPX7 – This is for full water splashdown.
+IPX7 – Full splashdown accepted captain.
 If you drop your device in water up to 3 feet (1 meter but this is ‘Merica and we don’t do the metric system.
 USA USA USA) your device is still going to work.

 IPX8 – You can protect your device in water over 3 feet.
-This is for your stuff at the bottom of a pool, lake, or even Shamu’s tank.
-Good luck getting your stuff back from Shamu though.
-I mean, that guy never gives back the stuff you let him borrow.
+This is for your stuff at the bottom of a pool, lake, or even a super deep public hot tub.
+What’s up with that one couple that never gets out of the hot tub?

-In a very strange, completely unplanned, and non-thought-out coincidence, here is a list of our products and their IP rating.
+In a very strange, completely unplanned, and non-thought-out coincidence, here is a list of some of our products and their IP rating.

-The Turtle Shell wireless speaker has an IP65 dust and water resistant rating.
+The Turtle Shell 3.0 is a waterproof Bluetooth speaker has an IPX7 waterproof rating.

-The Buckshot rugged wireless speaker has an IP65 dust and water resistant rating.
+The Buckshot Pro bike speaker with light has an IPX5 water resistant rating.